Old Town Vienna Walking Tour:

 26. Saint Charles Church (Karlskirche):

 About Saint Charles Church: The giant white St. Charles Church dates back to the early 1700s and is a favorite of photographers with its large green dome and huge reflecting pool.
-The Church was commissioned by the Emperor after Vienna’s last bout of Plague as he felt that his prayers were the reason why the Plague stopped.
-This train of thought was a common theme throughout Vienna’s history as after each tragedy the ruling Emperor would use the event as a reason to build an even bigger and more extravagant Church.
+The Emperor commissioned the Church after Vienna’s last bout of the Plague as he felt that his prayers were the reason why the Plague stopped.
+This train of thought was a common theme throughout Vienna’s history, as after each tragedy, the ruling Emperor would use the event as a reason to build an even bigger and more extravagant Church.

 27. Naschmarkt: